siddhesh2wagh07/Game-Analyzer/README.md

 •	Statistics module
 •	Random module

-D.Steps to install and run the project-
+D.Steps to install and run the project - Prerequisites--
-Prerequisites
 Before you begin, ensure you have the following installed on your system:
 Python: Version 3.6 or higher.
 pip: Python's package installer (usually included with Python).

-Installation
+Installation--
 This project requires the matplotlib library for generating performance graphs and the built-in statistics module.
 Step 1: Install Python Dependencies
 Open your terminal or command prompt and run the following command to install matplotlib: pip install matplotlib

-How to Run
+How to Run--
-Step 1: Save the Code
+Step 1: Save the Code --
 Save the entire provided Python code into a file named analyzer.py (or any .py file of your choice).

-Step 2: Execute the Script
+Step 2: Execute the Script --
 Navigate to the directory where you saved the file using your terminal or command prompt, and execute the script with the following command: python analyzer.py

-Step 3: Follow the Prompts
+Step 3: Follow the Prompts --
 The script will guide you through the input process:
 Enter the number of game rounds/sessions you wish to analyze.
 Select the game genre by entering the corresponding number (1-5).